NatoBoram/switcheroo/README.md

   * Press *Sneak* to prevent the switch from happening
   * Press *Sprint* to use the most effective item

-By default, the switcheroo will use the least effective tool to break blocks and the most damaging item to attack entities.
+Switcheroo will use the least effective tool that's still effective to break blocks and the most damaging item to attack entities.

 ![Switcheroo Demo](docs/Switcheroo Demo.webm)